Autodesk-Forge/forge-model.coordination.api-postman.collection/README.md

     ```https://www.getpostman.com/oauth2/callback```

 2. **BIM 360 (or ACC) Account and project**: must be Account Admin to add the app integration.
 [Learn about provisioning](https://forge.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
-Make a note with the __account name__

-3. Upload some demo models to one folde of **Project Files** in BIM360, or folder of ***Files** in ACC.
-Some sample models are available at [Revit models](https://github.com/xiaodongliang/Demo-Test-Sample-Files/tree/master/Model%20Coordination%20API).
+3. Upload some demo models to one file folder of in BIM360 or ACC.
+Some sample Revit models are available [in the other repository](https://github.com/xiaodongliang/Demo-Test-Sample-Files/tree/master/Model%20Coordination%20API).

-4. Get BIM 360/ACC Docs project id (without b.) by API , or copy from browser URL bar of Docs UI.
-And get the folder id.
+4. Get BIM 360/ACC Docs project id (without b.) by other scripts of API, or copy from browser URL bar of Docs UI.
+And get the folder urn.

 5. Clone this repository or download it.
 It's recommended to install [GitHub Desktop](https://desktop.github.com/).
 To clone it via command line, use the following (**Terminal** on MacOSX/Linux, **Git Shell** on Windows):